torstenstern/ps-lab-aws-cloud-ngfw/README.md

 ## Steps to do

-1. Create in the Attack, Vulnerable and Security VPC a new Subnet for the Workloads and the TGW
+1. Create in the Attack, Vulnerable and Security VPC a new Subnet in a different **Availability Zone (AZ B)** for the Workloads and the TGW
 2. Remove static route **'0.0.0.0/0'** pointing to the GWLB Endpoint in the **sec-vpc-tgw-rt**
 3. Delete in the CloudNGFW WebUI under NGFWs the previous created CloudNGFW Instance
    1. Deletion takes up to **~ 15 minutes**